 This is why it’s a range.
 When using my stand mixer, I usually add in 4-6 additional Tbsp as the dough is kneaded.

-But in some batches I’ve used less, and in a few I’ve used the full additional 1/2 cup of flour.
+In some batches I’ve used less and in a few I’ve used the full additional 1/2 cup of flour.

 My first couple batches of cinnamon rolls were made when I was home for the holidays, and I didn’t have a stand mixer.